anza-xyz/agave/quic-datagram/README.md

 At most `MAX_INBOUND_CONNECTIONS_PER_PEER` inbound connections per pubkey;
 further ones are refused with `TABLE_FULL`.
-The total number of distinct inbound peers is bounded by the allowlist (only staked pubkeys are admitted), so no absolute connection-count ceiling is needed. `MAX_PEERS` is just a sizing constant for buffers and channels.
+The total number of distinct inbound peers is bounded by the allowlist (only staked pubkeys are admitted), so no absolute inbound connection-count ceiling is needed.

 **Datagram flood over an open connection.**
 Each accepted connection runs a per-connection RX token bucket.
 Bursts within